Sunday, June 17, 2018

 Sterling Edmund Lanier (1927- 2007) was something of a renaissance man: editor (John C. Winston Co. and Chilton Books), author (4 novels, plus 2 fix-up novels and numerous short stories), research historian (Witherthur Museum), and sculptor (specializing in miniatures, some of which were gifted to J.R.R.
 Tolkien, with gratitude).
 While editing at Chilton, he spearheaded an effort to publish Frank Herbert's serialized science-fiction novel Dune in hardcover, which turned out to be a huge feather in his cap (but only historically and not financially).

 Bander Snatch (Bantam, 1979) featured one of Ellis's most atmospheric paintings.
 The author, Kevin O'Donnell Jr. (1950- 2012), was a Yale graduate who wrote 10 novels and approximately 70 short stories in an all too brief lifetime.
-He was also a distinguished member of the Science Fiction & Fantasy Writer's of America (SFWA), and chaired several Nebula Award committees in the 1990's.
+He was also a distinguished member of the Science Fiction & Fantasy Writer's of America (SFWA), and chaired several Nebula Award committees throughout the 1990's.

 "A vast, complex bureaucracy rules.
 The rich live in comfortable enclaves or deep-space colonies.
 They barricade themselves in the burnt-out shells of the dead Earthly cities, Lord of one such Jungle is Bander Snatch, Street-wise leader of a gang that speaks its own defiant, futuristic slang, he is suddenly chosen for the greatest role of his life.
 Thrust into the harrowing depths of an alien planet and a terrifying confrontation on his own home turf, he must meet the ultimate test of manhood--or be mercilessly consumed."

-Show me a science-fiction illustrator who doesn't want to draw the Creature from the Black Lagoon and I'll show you a science-fiction illustrator who doesn't enjoy his craft.
+Show me a science-fiction illustrator who doesn't want to draw a "Gill-Man" ala Creature from the Black Lagoon and I'll show you a science-fiction illustrator who doesn't enjoy his craft.
 Not so with Dean Ellis, who concocts a truly fantastic version of the Gill-Man for the cover of Red Tide, by D. D. Chapman and Deloris Lehman Tarzan (Ace Science Fiction Special #2, Series 2, 1975).
 One can almost hear the insistent blaring of the trumpet's repetitive three notes!

 "If a water animal can change into a land animal, why should not a land animal sometimes change into a water animal?"
 That was the goal of the research conducted a Cobb Seamount, an underwater experimental station.
 Then they received the mysterious "Red Tide" broadcast-- something about widespread epidemics... military retaliation...--and suddenly there wasn't any surface to return to.
 Now life in Cobb Seamount was no experiment--it was survival."